wyrmworkspublishing/free5e/en-US/Characters_Codex/03_Creating_a_Character/Equipment/Tools.md

 **Artisan’s Tools.**
 These special tools include the items needed to pursue a craft or trade.
 The table shows examples of the most common types of tools, each providing items related to a single craft.
-Proficiency with a set of artisan’s tools lets you add your proficiency bonus to any ability checks you make using the tools in your craft.
+Proficiency with a set of _Artisan’s Tools_ lets you add your proficiency bonus to any ability checks you make using the tools in your craft.
 Each type of artisan’s tools requires a separate proficiency.
 \
 **Disguise Kit.**